leonfrench/compucool-may-2017/_posts/2015-01-04-registration.md

 ### Workshop Schedule and Registration

-The SCWG workshop series is FREE for all CAMH students, staff, and trainees using a valid CAMH email address and using the promotional code IM_FROM_CAMH at checkout.
-Please make sure you click the pink "Enter Promotional Code" below.
+The SCWG workshop series is FREE for all CAMH students, staff, and trainees.

 All others are welcome to join us for $20 per course.
 Questions?
 Email us at scwg@camh.ca